No. 25 Squadron RNZAF: Tour summary

 Dozens of artillery pieces were destroyed and considerable damage caused to airfields and other military property.
 During its operations, five aircraft were lost; two of these were shot down by Japanese anti-aircraft fire, killing their crews.
 A fifth man, Flying Officer Leslie McLellan-Symonds, was lost on a ferry flight and became a prisoner of war.
 He died in captivity.

 Reformation

 No. 25 Squadron was reformed in October 1944 with a new commanding officer, Squadron Leader G. M. Fitzwater.
 It was a fighter-bomber squadron equipped with F4U Corsairs (F4U-1s and F4U-1Ds).
 Several of the original pilots of the squadron were transferred to the new squadron.
 It went to Espiritu Santo at the end of the year, and then moved to Guadalcanal.
 The squadron operated from Los Negros from January to February 1945, was rested, and then returned to operations, based at Emirau from May to July.
 Graham Howie who was killed on take-off when his engine failed and he crashed into the jungle on 13 June 1945.
 No. 25 Squadron was disbanded in September 1945.

+Commanding officers

+The following served as commanding officers of No. 25 Squadron: